INTHOP: A Second-Order Globally Convergent Method for Nonconvex Optimization: Methodology

 This technique is based on applying the Gerschgorin theorem \cite{adjiman1996rigorous} on an interval matrix.
 For a real interval matrix $[ \mathbf{A} ] = ([\ubar{a}_{ij},\bar{a}_{ij}])$, the lower bound on the minimum eigenvalues is as follows:

 The computational complexity of this method is $\mathcal{O}(n^2)$.
-We use the non-linear two-variable function given in Eq. \ref{eqn:example} to illustrate the use of Eq. \ref{eq:approxGGN}.
-Using the interval Hessian in Eq. \ref{eq:exampleIntHess} and \ref{eq:exactIntHess}, we estimate $\lambda_{min}$ to be $-860$ and $-860$, respectively.
+For example, we use the nonlinear two variables function given in \eqref{eqn:example} to illustrate the use of \eqref{eq:approxGGN}.
+Using the interval Hessian in \eqref{eq:exampleIntHess} and \eqref{eq:exactIntHess}, we estimate $\lambda_{min}$ to be $-860$ for the two interval Hessian matrices.